IsolationKernel/Codes/README.md

 [15] Ye Zhu, Kai Ming Ting (2021) Improving the Effectiveness and Efficiency of Stochastic Neighbour Embedding with Isolation Kernel.
 Journal of Artificial Intelligence Research 71, 667-695.[[pdf]](https://github.com/IsolationKernel/Codes/blob/main/PDF/Improving%20the%20Effectiveness%20and%20Efficiency%20of%20Stochastic%20Neighbour%20Embedding%20with%20Isolation%20Kernel.pdf)

-[16] Xin Han, Ye Zhu, Kai Ming Ting, De-Chuan Zhan, Gnag Li (2022) Streaming Hierarchical Clustering Based on Point-Set Kernel.
+[16] Xin Han, Ye Zhu, Kai Ming Ting, De-Chuan Zhan, Gang Li (2022) Streaming Hierarchical Clustering Based on Point-Set Kernel.
 To appear in Proceedings of The ACM SIGKDD Conference on Knowledge Discovery and Data Mining.

 [17] Kai Ming Ting, Zongyou Liu, Hang Zhang, Ye Zhu (2022) A New Distributional Treatment for Time Series and An Anomaly Detection Investigation.
 To appear in Proceedings of The Very Large Data Bases (VLDB) Conference.